-20. What are the COSTS (to replace/repair or for health & safety)?
+20. What are the COSTS (to replace/repair, return to service, or relative to health & safety)?

-Low: no or little cost to return asset(s) or minor secondary service disruption costs Moderate: moderate costs to repair/ replace asset(s) High: high costs to fully replace asset(s) in new location and/ or high secondary costs attributed to asset being out of service Unknown Please explain briefly\:
+Low: no or little cost to return asset(s) or minor secondary service disruption costs Moderate: moderate cost to repair/ replace asset(s) High: high cost to fully replace asset(s) in new location and/ or high secondary costs attributed to asset being out of service Unknown Please explain briefly\: